-Duo mobile is another app that makes it easy to authenticate login requests on your online accounts.
-It offers a neat feature called “Duo push” which simply allows you to receive login requests on your phone and make a single tap to authenticate it.
+Duo mobile (iOS / Android) from Cisco is another app that makes it easy to authenticate login requests on your online accounts.
+It offers a differentiating feature called “Duo push” which allows you to receive login requests on your phone and make a single tap to authenticate it.
 If you receive a request that you aren’t expecting, you can also deny the request and report it as fraudulent.
 In addition, you can deny a request without marking it as fraudulent.

 Duo also supports fingerprint protection for users running both Android and iOS enabled smartphones or tablets for securing all of your passwords.
 If you are ever offline, you can still authenticate your accounts using passcodes which are generated even without an Internet connection.
 While the rest of the apps on this list are geared for personal use, Duo, owned by Cisco, has a wealth of security protections that make it ideal for securing a small business or enterprise-level accounts.